 Then you’ll just need a cast iron skillet or casserole dish.
 You can make this in a large casserole dish, but I just think presentation wise, a cast iron is beautiful!

-How to make a no sugar added apple crisp filling
+How to make a no sugar added apple crisp in 3 easy steps:

 Once it’s done, remove it from the oven with an oven mitt and let it cool for a few minutes before topping with some vegan vanilla ice cream and diving in!

-Do I really need to remove the the apple skin for an apple crisp?
+Do I need to remove the the apple skin for an apple crisp?

 If you don’t remove the apple skin, the apples won’t create that gooey caramelized texture that you think of with an apple crisp.